 Oobleck responds best to low frequencies, so we’ll use a subwoofer to get the right tones for it to react.
 A small, powered subwoofer from a home computer system should suffice, although larger ones will get even better results.

 If your subwoofer has feet on the bottom, remove those first, then cover it with plastic wrap — this stuff can be messy.
 Make sure the plastic wrap is pressed gently into the speaker cone to make room for the Oobleck.

 Tape the plastic wrap down, then fill the speaker cone with Oobleck until it’s just below the top of the cone.

-Download a tone generator app such as this one (I found many great ones on the Google Play store).
+Download a tone generator app (many can be found on the Google Play store).

 Plug your phone or laptop into the subwoofer with the volume on the speakers turned all the way down.
 While this all can run on one phone, you must be careful not to move it around when adjusting the tone generator while recording your experiments, or you will introduce external values into the measurement.